This is the 1st golf instruction book we wrote. It has been downloaded thousands of times.

 Six Fundamentals of Golf

-There are six fundamentals in the golf swing:
+There are six fundamentals in the golf swing, five physical fundamentals and one mental fundamental:

 - Grip: How you hold the club.

 - Posture: How you set up to the ball.
 This is a key to a successful golf swing.
-It includes: •Width of stance. •Knee flex. •Straightening of the back. •Bending from the hip socket. •The angle the back maintains throughout the swing.
+It includes: width of stance, knee flex, straightening of the back, bending from the hip socket, and the angle the back maintains throughout the swing.

 - Pivot: How you move your body from your head to your toes (excluding your hands and arms).